Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 1.1.1 Pre-Meeting Documents Deadline

-The deadline for providing to the PL22.16 Vice Chair all documents for the pre-meeting collection is the Friday that is at least 24 days prior to the Monday of the meeting week.
+The deadline for providing to the PL22.16 Vice Chair all documents for the pre-meeting collection is the Monday four weeks prior to the Monday of the meeting week.

 The mailing itself will be made available three weeks before the meeting date.
 By agreement, this will satisfy the PL22.16 "two week rule" for giving members adequate time to consider issues before the meeting.